Safest Teeth Whiteners

 In this article

 Dental veneers are custom, tooth-colored shells that fit over the front of your teeth.
-The purpose of veneers is to change the shape, color, size, and/or appearance of your natural teeth.
+They’re a cosmetic dentistry procedure that changes your natural teeth’ shape, color, size, or appearance.

-In cosmetic dentistry, veneers are sometimes referred to as a “smile makeover.”
+In cosmetic dentistry, veneers are sometimes called a “smile makeover.”
+Although they can’t replace missing teeth, veneers fix the following:

 Porcelain is the most esthetic and least harmful material available for dental restorations.
-It is also the strongest and longest-lasting of all veneer materials.
+It’s also the strongest and longest-lasting of all veneer materials.

-Porcelain laminate veneers are extremely biocompatible, which means they rarely injure the gum tissues and surrounding soft tissues in the mouth.
+Porcelain laminate veneers are extremely biocompatible, so they rarely injure the gum tissues and surrounding soft tissues in the mouth.
 These veneers can significantly improve the appearance of your smile because porcelain is very natural-looking.

 Porcelain veneers are a permanent solution and require some tooth shaving before placement.